mars0i/masonclj/README.md

 the design choices assumed by masonclj, but might also be of interest to people who want to write ABMs in Clojure without MASON.
 Some of the Clojure-Java interop notes might of broader interest.

-The *example* directory contains a simple MASON model in Clojure using masonclj.
-The masonclj source is under *src*.

 ## What else do you need to know?